 Children’s overall well-being is much dependent on their dental health.
 Oral diseases, which can occur due to neglect, can affect the children’s daily lives.
 Therefore, parents must be certain to provide their children with proper oral care.
-Believe it or not, good oral care doesn’t begin and end in the dentist’s chair.
+Believe it or not, good oral care doesn’t begin and end in the dentist’s chair; although, regular visits to your Dentist windsor is an integral part of ensuring your dental hygiene remains at a good standard.
 It starts right in your kitchen with a nutritious diet.

 The types of food you let your children eat directly affect their long-term dental condition.
 For instance, too much sugar, carbohydrates, or starches can breed bacteria when left for too long on the teeth after a meal.
 As any reliable pediatric dentistry expert will tell you, watching over your children’s diet can do wonders to their oral health.